semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `pipeline_file` property of the `promotions` block is a path to another pipeline YAML file within the repository of the Semaphore project.
 This property is compulsory.

 If `pipeline_file` is a relative path, Semaphore will search for the file inside the directory of the current pipeline.
-If `pipeline_file` is an absolute path (starts with `/` character), Semaphore will seek the file starting from the root directory of the repository.
+If `pipeline_file` is an absolute path (starts with the `/` character), Semaphore will seek the file starting from the root directory of the repository.

 Each `pipeline_file` value must be a valid and syntactically correct pipeline YAML file as defined in this document.
 However, potential errors in a pipeline YAML file, given as a value to the `pipeline_file` property, will be revealed when the relevant target is promoted.